rokka-io/rokka-site/source/_references/stacks.md

 One way to build such a stack config would then be the following configurations:

   * "base" with expensive stack operations like a rotation and a dropshadow
-    * "original" stack with just a "noop" stack operation and "base" as basestack
+    * "original" stack with no stack operations and "base" as basestack
     * "large" stack with a "resize" operation and a size of 1000x1000 and "base" as basestack
     * "medium" stack with a "resize" operation and a size of 500x500 and "base" as basestack
     * etc..